circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 The build VM will remain available for **30 minutes after the build finishes running** and then automatically shut down.
 (Or you can cancel it.)

-**Note**: If your build has parallel steps, CircleCI launches more than one VM to perform them.
+**Note**: If your {% comment %} TODO: Job {% endcomment %}build has parallel steps, CircleCI launches more than one VM to perform them.
 Thus, you'll see more than one 'Enable SSH' and 'Wait for SSH' section in the build output.

 ## Debugging: "Permission denied (publickey)"

-If you run into permission troubles trying to SSH to your build, try these things:
+If you run into permission troubles trying to SSH to your {% comment %} TODO: Job {% endcomment %}build, try these things:

 ### Ensure Authentication With GitHub/Bitbucket